 by Brad Westwood

 Transportation was one aspect that contributed to changes in the West.
-The railroad cut travel time from the Pacific to the East Coast (or vice-versa) from three months to six to ten days.
+The railroad cut travel time from the Pacific to the East Coast (or vice-versa) from three months down to six to ten days.
 The railroad also affected cultural identity.
 In the Utah Territory, the coming of the railroad, for better or for worse, solidified the idea that migrants or immigrants who traveled to Utah before 1869 were the only official “pioneers.”
-The expansion of the railroad further enlarged and diversified Utah’s economic and social sectors, and ushered in a whole different group of pioneer stories.
+The expansion of the railroad further enlarged and diversified Utah’s economic and social sectors and ushered in a whole different group of pioneer stories.

-Native Americans lived in what is now Utah for thousands of years before Mormon settlement.
-After 1847, Utah’s American Indians did not leave.
+Native Americans lived in what is now Utah for thousands of years before Mormon (members of The Church of Jesus Christ of Latter-day Saints) settlement.
+After 1847, Utah’s Native Americans did not leave.
 Instead, they struggled to maintain their sovereignty as colonizers claimed ownership of their lands.
-Throughout the nineteenth and into the twentieth centuries, immigrants flocked to Utah for several reasons.
+Throughout the nineteenth and into the twentieth centuries, migrants and immigrants flocked to Utah for several reasons.
 Some migrants moved to Utah to participate in the Mormon exodus.
-Other immigrants arrived from around the world hoping to find jobs.
-The railroad made it possible for members of the LDS Church and for all other immigrants to choose Utah to settle.
+Other migrants arrived from around the world hoping to find jobs.
+The railroad made it possible for members of The Church of Jesus Christ of Latter-day Saints (LDS Church) and for all other migrants, or immigrants, to choose Utah to settle.
 Suffice it to say that the railroad was instrumental in bringing change to the Utah Territory.
 After the Civil War, and the arrival of the Central Pacific and the Union Pacific railroads, America’s industrial revolution arrived in Utah, and the Pioneer Park neighborhood was at the very center of this development.

 Mormon interest in the railroad predated the completion of the transcontinental railroad.
-In 1847, some of the original Mormon immigrants to Utah thought about what route would be best for future rail lines as they journeyed to the Great Basin.
-Forever a pragmatist, Utah’s first territorial Governor and President of the Church of Jesus Christ of Latter-day Saints, Brigham Young strongly recommended to the US Congress that Salt Lake City be the meeting place for the transcontinental railroad.
-On January 31, 1854, he sent a letter to Thomas Kane who lived in Philadelphia, one of the church’s most ardent eastern friend, to tell him that the Salt Lake City was “the natural great Central Depot to Southern California and Oregon” and the “natural diverging point or crossing place.”
+In 1847, some of the original Mormon migrants to Utah thought about what route would be best for future rail lines as they journeyed to the Great Basin.
+Forever a pragmatist, Utah’s first territorial Governor and President of the LDS Church, Brigham Young strongly recommended to the United States Congress that SLC be the meeting place for the transcontinental railroad.
+On January 31, 1854, he sent a letter to Thomas Kane who lived in Philadelphia, one of the LDS Church’s most ardent eastern friends, to tell him that the SLC was “the natural great Central Depot to Southern California and Oregon” and the “natural diverging point or crossing place.”
 Essentially, Young believed Utah was the “crossroads of the West.”

-Our outside friends say they want to civilize us here.
+“Our outside friends say they want to civilize us here.
 What do they mean by civilization?
 Why they mean by that, to established gambling holes—they are called gambling halls—grog shops and houses of ill fame on every corner of every block in the city; also swearing, drinking, shooting and debauching each other.
 Then they would send their missionaries here with faces as long as jackasses’ ears, who would go crying and groaning through the streets, “Oh what a poor, miserable, sinful world!”
 That is what is meant by civilization.
 That is what priests and deacons want to introduce here; tradesmen want it, lawyers and doctors want it, and all hell wants it!
 But the Saints do not want it, and we will not have it (Congregation said, Amen!).
 A true system of civilization will not encourage the existence of every abomination and crime in a community but will lead them to observe the laws Heaven has laid down for the regulation of the life of man.
-There is no other civilization. (italics added, Brigham Young, “Salvation Temporal and Spiritual—Self-Sustaining—Civilization,” Journal of Discourses, Vol 12, p.
+There is no other civilization.”Brigham Young, “Salvation Temporal and Spiritual—Self-Sustaining—Civilization,” Journal of Discourses, Vol 12, p.
 287, complete sermon p.
-281-289.)
+281-289.

 For Young and his cadre of church leaders, the railroad, if managed by a Mormon “civilization,” would aid in the development of an ideal society.
 Furthermore, if Mormons maintained its leadership, Utah would continue to be free from crime and all kinds of debauchery.
-Finally, the technological advances that the railroads ushered in would expedite the solidification of Young’s idealized Latter-day civilization.
+Finally, the technological advances that the railroads ushered in would expedite the solidification of Young’s idealized Mormon civilization.

-…the arrival of the tracks made the Pioneer Park neighborhood one of Utah’s earliest locations to be considered “the other side of the tracks.”
+“…the arrival of the tracks made the Pioneer Park neighborhood one of Utah’s earliest locations to be considered “the other side of the tracks.”

 The expansion of railroad lines also created clear divisions between different parts of the city and the rest of the Salt Lake valley.
 The tracks literally divided the city and the county – as it would also do in Ogden and Weber County.
 In fact, the arrival of the tracks made the Pioneer Park neighborhood one of Utah’s earliest locations to be labeled as “the other side of the tracks.”
 Mormons had initially designed the west side, along with every other section of the city, as residential with rural-like blocks consisting of livery stables, sheds, gardens, and orchards.
 After the railroad arrived, residential and agricultural lots shared the land with railroad yards, railroad associated industries and railroad benefiting businesses.

 Railroad tracks continued to expand through Salt Lake Valley well into the early twentieth century.
-The first came in 1871 and 1872, when the Utah Southern Railway (an extension of the Utah Central Railway) extended the Utah Central Railway tracks south, creating a transportation corridor that connected Weber, Salt Lake, Utah and Jaub counties to the nation’s larger transportation network.
+The first came in 1871 and 1872, when the Utah Southern Railway (an extension of the Utah Central Railway) extended the Utah Central Railway tracks south, creating a transportation corridor that connected Weber, Salt Lake, Utah and Juab counties to the nation’s larger transportation network.
 Initially this LDS Church controlled railway ran alongside miles and miles of homes, agricultural outbuildings and farms.

 Along with the larger regional and in-state railroad carriers, the west side also became the hub and the key passenger destination for Utah’s two major interurban railroads (earlier versions of the UTA Frontrunner).
 Before and during the early years of America’s explosive automobile culture, many Wasatch Front residents used interurban rail service.
 The Salt Lake & Ogden Railway arrived first.
-Notably, the Salt Lake & Ogden Railway was renamed the Bamberger Electric Railroad (1891-1950s) or “the Bamberger”.
+Notably, the Salt Lake & Ogden Railway was renamed the Bamberger Electric Railroad (1891-1950s) or “the Bamberger.”
 The Salt Lake & Utah Railroad (1914–1946), or the “Orem Line,” followed, running as far south as Payson in Utah County.
 Both railroad companies built separate passenger depots on the west side.
 During the early 1920s, the two companies oversaw the construction of a larger combined depot located kitty-corner from the Salt Lake Temple.
-This Salt Lake Interurban Station was located about 123 West South Temple, where the Abravanel Hall and portions of the Salt Palace Convention Center now sit.
+This Salt Lake Interurban Station was located at about 123 West South Temple, where the Abravanel Hall and portions of the Salt Palace Convention Center now sit.

-The railroad was not the only means of transportation in Salt Lake City.
+The railroad was not the only means of transportation in SLC.
 Horses, wagons, trucks, and automobiles consistently crossed the tracks.
 As rail lines expanded through the city, other forms of transportation were expected to wait at railroad crossings.
 The rail yards also proved to be dangerous.
-From 1911 to 1912, the UP and D&RGW constructed concrete and steel viaducts over their rail yards to mitigate wait times.
+From 1911 to 1912, the Union Pacific and Denver & Rio Grande Western constructed concrete and steel viaducts over their rail yards to mitigate wait times.
 Later they, and eventually the city and the state built a succession of larger and larger replacement bridges.
-By the mid-20th century, the I-15 Freeway with its on and off ramps and exchanges were built in tandem with the prior transportation corridor.
-It was the rail support systems and allied industries that made the west side different from the rest of Salt Lake City.
+By the mid-twentieth century, the Interstate-15 (I-15) Freeway with its on and off ramps and exchanges were built in tandem with the prior transportation corridor.
+It was the rail support systems and allied industries that made the west side different from the rest of SLC.

 Although railroads expanded in Salt Lake, Ogden remained Utah’s national railroad “hub city.”
 By the turn of the twentieth century, the widest railroad corridor in both cities ran three-quarters to half a mile wide.
-In Salt Lake City, the Union Pacific and the Denver & Rio Grande Western’s lands covered over 160 acres, roughly sixteen ten-acre blocks, and nearly all of it west of the city’s center.
+In SLC, the Union Pacific and the Denver & Rio Grande Western’s lands covered over 160 acres, roughly sixteen ten-acre blocks, and nearly all of it west of the city’s center.
 Ogden’s railroad yards and its adjacent 25th Street neighborhood have much in common with SLC’s west side; so much so they should be considered sister communities.

-The railroad brought significant changes to Utah by introducing new economic opportunities and thousands of immigrants to the area.
+The railroad brought significant changes to Utah by introducing new economic opportunities and thousands of migrants and immigrants to the area.
 We hope you will join us for our next installment in Salt Lake West Side Stories, where we will continue to discuss the city’s industrial transformation.
-We will also consider the history of Utah’s earliest women’s movements including women’s suffrage, and the building and operating of the LDS Church’s first Relief Society hall.
+We will also consider the history of Utah’s earliest women’s movements including women’s suffrage, and the building and operating of the LDS Church’s first Relief Society Hall.

 Do you want to read the next post?
 SALT LAKE AS AN EARLY INDUSTRIAL CITY AND THE BEGINNING OF THE RELIEF SOCIETY HALLS